jaki-boi/Femboy/README.md

 The source code of every femboy

-## Update 2.3.5
+## Update 2.4.0

-- Increased threshold for heart attacks induced by Monster
+- Increased the desire to have a strong man do everything
-- Removed a bug in which the femboy would crash whenever it saw a cute boy
+- Fixed a bug where femboys would sometimes be tops
-- Enabled inter-UwU connectivity
+- Fixed a bug where Monster would make femboys unusually horny
+- Decreased potential brain capacity by 20%